Struggling for a Real Alternative

 AI and distributed energy, the #dotcons are pushing this, the preform the same role governments used to play, by garentlying prices in long term contracts for there new data centres, they promise long term fixed price which lets the banks fund projects.
 This is a very limited funding flow, so more noise than signal.

-We live in a system that worships consumption.
-It’s not just about meeting needs, it’s about feeding an economy that only grows when people buy more, waste more, and replace instead of repair.
+We live in a disastrous system that worships consumption.
+It’s not just about meeting needs, it’s about feeding an economy that only grows when people buy more, waste more, and replace instead of repair what they need.
 This is one of the core tenants of the #deathcult, the #neoliberal ideology that tells us there is no alternative to endless growth, even as it drags us toward #climatechaos.

-What if we build something different, something that values community over consumption, reuse over replacement, and DIY culture over passive consumerism?
-This is where the come in, transparency, collaboration, and shared knowledge as the foundation for real alternatives to the corporate churn machine.
-It’s a tool to mediate overconsumption, it isn’t just about the stuff, it’s about the system.
-The #dotcons (big tech platforms, global brands, centralized supply chains) exist to keep us dependent, feeding a cycle of control, waste, planned obsolescence, artificial scarcity, and throwaway culture.
+What if we build something different, something that values community over consumption, reuse over replacement, and #DIY culture over passive consumerism?
+This is where the #4opens come in, transparency, collaboration, and shared knowledge as the foundation for real alternatives to the corporate churn machine.
+It’s a social tool to mediate overconsumption, it isn’t just about the stuff, it’s about the system.
+It is a tool to push back at the #dotcons (big tech platforms, global brands, centralized supply chains) which exist to keep us dependent, feeding a cycle of control, waste, planned obsolescence, artificial scarcity, and throwaway culture.

-We see this everywhere, in #techchurn, New phones, new software, endless updates that make old devices “obsolete” before they break.
+We see this mess everywhere, in #techchurn, New phones, new software, endless updates that make old devices “obsolete” before they break.
 Fast fashion, clothing designed to fall apart, pushing people into a cycle of cheap, unethical labour and landfill waste.
-Algorithmic media distraction, a constant flood of junk entertainment designed to keep us too distracted to act, too demoralised to challenge the system.
+Algorithmic media distraction, a constant flood of junk entertainment designed to keep us too distracted to act, too demoralised to challenge or change the system.
 This is by design.
 The corporate web, the #dotcons, will absorb everything if we don’t (re)create our own independent alternatives.

-The composting alternative is about creating a regenerative culture, isn’t only boycotting big brands or consuming “better.”
+The composting metaphor is about creating a regenerative culture, which isn’t only boycotting big brands or consuming “better.”
 It’s about nurturing and mediating alternatives—turning the waste of the old system into compost for something new.
 By embracing the #DIY ethic – Fix things, repurpose them, and share knowledge instead of feeding the churn.
-Build the #openweb – Move away from corporate-controlled spaces to decentralized, transparent platforms that serve communities, not ad networks.
+Then build the #openweb – Move away from corporate-controlled spaces to decentralized, transparent platforms that serve communities, not ad networks.
 Reject #mainstreaming trends – Stop chasing the latest thing just because the algorithm tells you to.
 Foster trust-based networks – Support local, independent, and open-source projects that work for people, not profit.

-The #OMN as a tool for mediation, a practical example of challenging the corporate wasteland of mainstream media and tech.
-Instead of relying on big platforms, it creates a decentralized, grassroots-driven network where people control their own media, bypassing the need for #dotcons and centralized control.
+On this path, the #OMN as a tool for mediation, a practical example of challenging the corporate wasteland of mainstream media and tech.
+Instead of relying on big platforms, it can create a decentralized, grassroots-driven network where people control their own media, bypassing the need for #dotcons and centralized control.

 In the same way, we need to mediate overconsumption—not just by refusing to buy, but by building something better in its place.
 This isn’t about guilt or purity.
 It’s about real alternatives.
 If we don’t start creating them, we will be left with nothing but the corporate churn, stripping away our agency and leaving us with a hollow, temporary world.
 The current mess is compost.
 We either let it rot uselessly or turn it into the soil for something new.
 The choice is ours.

-#nothingnew #techchurn #deathcult
+#nothingnew #4opens #techchurn #deathcult

 Escaping the #Mainstreaming Mess: A Call to Real Change